Uncovering Gaps and Trends in Big Data Services: Mu Sigma's “State of Analytics and Decision Science” Report

 It’s the Wild West When it Comes to Analytics Governance

 The type of governance model used by any given company also depends on the person responsible for the data and analytics.
-While most organizations aspire to a centralized shared services function, surprisingly fewer are adopting a federated model that combines the benefits of both centralized and decentralized models.
+While most organizations aspire to a centralized shared big data services function, surprisingly fewer are adopting a federated model that combines the benefits of both centralized and decentralized models.

 Even if CIOs are more likely to lead centralized models by following a construct they’re comfortable with in traditional IT environments, a majority (45 percent) of companies expect to choose a centralized approach when looking to change their governance and organization of analytics.